Error Reference

 Description: Unknown module resource

 Cause: The module resolver received a resource identifier it does not recognize.
-The ext module resolver only handles the “ext” resource.

 Example:

-# Error: Unknown module 'unknown'
+use<module:unknown> # Error: unknown module

 rill-r077